tzonglian/back-end/README.md

 | DELETE - delete an instructor | /instructors/:id | N/A | Admin or Instructor* | < Success Message > |

 #### Notes
-\* - Currently all registered users can make all requests.
-Future update will check tokens for Admin user or Student/Instructor ID owner.
-(Pull request made.)
+\* - Checks token for Admin user or Student/Instructor ID owner.

-Example Student Login Credentials:
-*{ "student_email": "homer@springfield.com", "student_password": "Donuts123"}*
-Example Instructor Login Credentials:
-*{ "instructor_email": "mario@mushroomkingdom.com", "instructor_password": "Luigi123"}*

-### Other Features
-- Checks tokens for Admin user or Student/Instructor ID.
-- All passwords are hashed, then saved in the database.
-- Token created on user login (expires in 7 days).
-- Checks:
-    - Cannot register an email more than once (once each for student and instructor)
-    - Cannot duplicate-enroll a student in a class.
-    - Cannot unregister a student from a class if they were not registered to begin with.

 ### Future Updates
 - Current code is development mode only.
 Add code for testing and production modes.
 - Write more back-end endpoint tests.
-- Rewrite database to have only one user database, instead of separate databases for Students and Instructors.
+- Rewrite database to have only one user database, instead of separate tables for Students and Instructors.